munificent/craftinginterpreters/book/classes.md

 <img src="image/classes/zip.png" alt="Parsing a series of '.' and '()' expressions to an AST." />

-Instances of the new Expr.Get node feed into the resolver:
+Instances of the new Expr.Get node feed into the resolver.

 ^code resolver-visit-get

 OK, not much to that.
 Since properties are looked up <span name="dispatch">dynamically</span>, they don't get resolved.
 During resolution, we only recurse into the expression to the left of the dot.
-The actual property access happens in the interpreter:
+The actual property access happens in the interpreter.

 <aside name="dispatch">

-You can literally see that property dispatch in Lox is dynamic since we don't process it during the static resolution pass.
+You can literally see that property dispatch in Lox is dynamic since we don't process the property name during the static resolution pass.

 </aside>